unsik6/unsik6.github.io/_posts/2022-01-30-sparta-git-week2.md

 <hr style="border: solid 0.1px black;"></p>
 <center><img src = "https://user-images.githubusercontent.com/80208196/151693431-8594446d-0b19-4de3-8b2b-efb16e3370cc.PNG" width="600" height="200"></center>
 <center><font size = "2"><span style = "opacity:0.5">Branch Graph and Commit History (in <I>SourceTree</I>, one of GitHub GUI)</span></font></center>
 &nbsp;&nbsp;<I><b>Branch</b></I> is the useful tool for collaboration.
 You can create a new branch at any commit you want.
-Branch is independent work place others including main branch. <I>'Checkout'</I> means change your Work-Tree to the branch.
-If you checkout the branch, you can work with other branches not affected.
+Branch is an independent work place that doesn't affect others. <I>'Checkout'</I> means changing your Work-Tree in the branch.
+If you checkout the branch, you can work with other branches that are not affected.
 <br/>&nbsp;&nbsp;You can manage branches.
 Create new one, initialize one and delete one.
-You have to checkout other branch that is not the branch you want to delete.
-If you delete a branch, the all commits of the branch is deleted.
+For this, You have to checkout the branch you want to delete.
+If you delete a branch, all commits of the branch will be deleted.
 <br/>

 > The local repository is tracking the remote repository in each branch unit.
-In the local repository, you can check how much different with the branch of the remote repository.
+In the local repository, you can check how much it is different compared to the branch of the remote repository.

-&nbsp;&nbsp;When you complete your work on the branch, you have to merge your branch with another. <I><b>'Merge'</b></I> is reflection the commits of the branch to the checkout branch you want.
-Commonly, Project have the <I>flow</I> ,the rule of management of branches including how to commit and work.
+&nbsp;&nbsp;When you complete your work on the branch, you have to merge your branch with another. <I><b>'Merge'</b></I> is reflecting commits of a branch to another branch that checkout is been done.
+Commonly, every project has a <I>flow</I>, which is the rule of management of branches including how to commit and work.
 There are some representative flows called <I>'Git Flow', 'GitHub Flow' and 'GitLab Flow'</I>.
 You can check them at reference of this post.
 (I will post about flow soon.)
 <br/>
 &nbsp;&nbsp;You can select some style when you merge branches.
-First, you can immediately merge your branches or not.
-Second, you can create commit recording merge.
-If the merge is <I>fast-foward</I> merge, you can merge without creating a merge commit.
-'Fast-foward' is the relation of branches.
-The branch don't make conflicts and just follow other branches.
-In that case, It is called fast-foward relation.
-Of course, you can create the merge commit when you merge the branches in fast-foward relation.
+First of all, you can either choose to immediately merge your branches or not.
+Secondly, you can create a commit storing merge.
+If the merge is <I>fast-forward</I> merge, you can merge without creating a merge commit.
+'Fast-forward' is the relation of branches.
+The branch doesn't make conflicts and it just follows the other branches.
+In this case, it is called fast-forward relation.
+Of course, you can still create the merge commit when you merge the branches in fast-forward relation.

 <br/><br/>